ukaea/parallel-preprocessor/Readme.md

 + Windows 10 users are encouraged to use WSL with one of the supported Linux distributions, while guide to compile on Windows has been added.

-+ MacOS should be possible through homebrew, but compiling instruction is not provided.
++ MacOS should be possible through homebrew, and compiling instruction has been provided.

 Conda package and Linux native package for Ubuntu LTS may be available in the future, see [packaging.md](wiki/Packaging.md)

 ## Installation guide

-### Binary package download
+### Download binary package
 Ubuntu deb package and fedora 30+ rpm package, conda packages for windows, it should be available to download on **github Release** for this public github.
 **Be careful of python version it targets:  system-wide python or conda python**